johnpark144/MyTube_project--Nextjs_TypeScript/README.md

 - Responsive Website
 - Navigation bar(Header), Footer(for little width)
 - Home Animation(Explanation)
-- Search and Genre Data
+- Search and Genre Video
+- Preview video When Mouse is over the thumbnail for 2 secs
+- History (Watch, Delete, Delete All)
 - Watch later (Watch, Delete)
 - Save and delete videos into Watch later with Drag & Drop
 - Save videos from video detail into Watch later and the Notification
-- Date(time) to Timeageo
-- History (Watch, Delete, Delete All)
 - Video Detail
+- Related Videos(from API), Other Videos(from the data before you click the video)
 - Channel Info
-- Related Videos(from API), Other Videos(from the data before you click the video)
-- Preview video When Mouse is over the thumbnail for 2 secs
+- Date(time) to Timeageo
 - Dark Mode
 - Spinner Loading, Animate-pulse Loading

 # Sample pictures